GENERAL TERMS AND CONDITIONS OF PURCHASE ACTEGA DS

 1. Field of application, Placing of Orders, Differing Conditions

-1.3 Our Conditions of Purchase apply exclusively; any Vendor s sale and delivery terms and conditions worded differently shall not apply even if we do not expressly object to them.
-Differing conditions shall only apply if we expressly approve such conditions in writing.
-Our Conditions of Purchase also apply if we unconditionally accept a delivery supplied / service provided by the Vendor although we know that the Vendor s sale and delivery terms and conditions conflict with or deviate from our own Conditions of Purchase.
-Neither a failure to object thereto nor payment or acceptance of the goods shall be a recognition of any third-party general terms and conditions.
+1.4 Our General Terms and Conditions apply exclusively; other general terms and conditions, in particular the Supplier's terms of sale, do not apply, even if we do not expressly contradict them unless we expressly agree to its applicability.
+Our General Terms and Conditions of Purchase shall also apply, if we unconditionally accept the delivery/performance of the Supplier, knowing that the terms of sale conflict with or deviate from our General Terms and Conditions of Purchase.
+Neither a failure of objection, nor the payment or acceptance of the goods constitute an acknowledgment of third-party terms and conditions.

 2. Breach of Obligations

-The statutory claims regarding breach of obligations shall apply to the extent that nothing to the contrary or nothing supplementary is provided for in the following:
+The statutory claims regarding breach of obligations shall apply unless agreed to the contrary or supplementary:

-2.1.2 To allow us to make and facilitate necessary organizational preparations (e.g. creation of storage capacities), the Vendor is not entitled to deviate, without our prior written consent, from the delivery/performance dates or other terms specified in the order.
-This also applies to early deliveries.
-The criterion for compliance with the delivery/performance date is the proper transfer of the goods to a carrier that has been assigned to transport the goods.
-In case we refer in our orders to INCOTERMS, these provisions shall apply with respect to the compliance with the delivery/performance date.
+2.1.2 To allow us to make and facilitate necessary organizational preparations (e.g. creation of storage capacities), the Supplier is not entitled to deviate, without our prior written consent, from the delivery/performance dates or other terms specified in the order.
+This also applies to early deliveries/performances or partial deliveries/performances.

-2.1.3 Vendor shall inform us without delay including notification of reasons, if a (partial) delivery will or may be delayed or will or may not be fulfilled.
+2.1.3 Supplier shall inform us without delay including notification of reasons, if a (partial) delivery or service will or may be delayed or will or may not be fulfilled.

-2.1.4 If Vendor fails to make the delivery in a timely manner we are entitled to assert any statutory claims.
-In particular, we are entitled, upon expiry of a reasonable grace period, to demand compensation instead of demanding performance of the contract and to withdraw even only with regard to the part that has not been fulfilled from the contract.
-If we demand compensation the Vendor is entitled to prove that the Vendor did not culpably breach any duties.
-The previously mentioned grace period is not necessary if we agreed on a fixed date.
+2.1.4 If Supplier fails to make the delivery or service in a timely manner, we are entitled to assert any statutory claims.
+In particular, we are entitled, upon expiry of a reasonable extension, to demand compensation instead of demanding performance of the contract and to withdraw – even only with regard to the part that has not been fulfilled – from the contract.
+If we demand compensation, the Supplier is entitled to prove that the Supplier did not culpably breach any duties.
+The previously mentioned extension is not necessary if we agreed on a fixed date.

-2.3.2 The Vendor ensures that any substances in the goods of the Vendor are, if and to the extent necessary under the REACh regulation, pre-registered or, upon expiry of the transition period, registered unless the substance is exempted from registration.
+2.3.2 The Supplier ensures that any substances in the goods of the Supplier are, if and to the extent necessary under the REACh regulation, registered unless the substance is excepting from registration.

-2.3.3 The Vendor shall provide us with any material safety data sheets as provided for in the REACh regulation and with any further information required under Article 32 of the REACh regulation.
-Upon our request, the Vendor shall furthermore provide us with any information pursuant to Article 33 of the REACh regulation.
+2.3.3 The Supplier shall provide us with any material safety data sheets as provided for in the REACh regulation and with any further information required under Section 32 of the REACh regulation.
+Upon our request, the Supplier shall furthermore provide us with any information pursuant to Section 33 of the REACh regulation.

-2.3.5 If the Vendor does not comply with any of the foregoing provisions in this Article 2.3, we are entitled to cancel the respective order at any time and to refuse acceptance of the respective delivery at the Vendor s costs.
+2.3.5 If the Supplier does not comply with any of the foregoing provisions in this Section 2.3, we are entitled to cancel the respective order at any time and to refuse (acceptance of) the respective delivery at Supplier’s costs.

 3. Damages and Indemnification for Third-Party Claims

-3.2 If the Vendor is responsible for a product-related loss, the Vendor undertakes to hold us harmless from thirdparty claims for damages in this respect (including reasonable legal proceedings and defence costs, expenses, fees, taxes, and reasonable advance payments, etc.) if the reason for such claims (in relation to us) falls within the Vendor's control and organizational sphere.
-If third-party claims are lodged against us due to alleged infringement of intellectual property rights in respect of the deliveries/services furnished or due to alleged infringement of a reservation of title or other tangible entitlements to the goods(s) delivered or service(s) provided, the Vendor undertakes to hold us harmless from these third-party claims in this respect (including reasonable legal proceedings and defence costs, expenses, fees, taxes, and reasonable advance payments etc.).
+3.3 If third-party claims are lodged against us due to alleged infringement of intellectual property rights in respect of the deliveries/services furnished or due to alleged infringement of a reservation of title or other tangible entitlements to the goods(s) delivered or service(s) provided, the Supplier undertakes to hold us harmless from these third-party claims in this respect (including reasonable legal proceedings and defense costs, expenses, fees, taxes, and reasonable advance payments etc.).